Fit as a Mama Bear

 Sounds to good to be true, right?

 You don’t need to be an athlete to improve this area.
 These thoracic spine mobility exercises are for anyone looking to maintain good posture and move optimally while keeping their spine healthy long term.
+In fact, they're the exact ones I use in my at-home workout programs.

 And the best part is that working on thoracic mobility can be done just about anywhere (check out this upper body mobility list on YouTube for follow-along sessions).